 A successful strategy is essential for a business.
 And, if a company fails to come up with one, then it could face the consequences.
 For example, BlackBerry was the leader in the smartphone segment earlier.
 But after Apple came out with touch screen phones, the Canadian company lost its market share.
 BlackBerry was not quick to come up with a strategy to make touch phones.

 It is also because of internal factors.
-For instance, if machinery stops working, or the raw material doesn’t arrive in time, the production will stop, resulting in losses.
-Though it is challenging to predict such risks, businesses can minimize these losses by quickly addressing the concerns.
+For instance, if machinery stops working or the raw material doesn’t arrive in time, the production will stop, resulting in losses.
+Though it is challenging to predict operational risks, businesses can minimize these losses by quickly addressing the concerns.
 For example, having an in-house technician will help resolve the issue soon.
 Also, regular or preventive maintenance of the machinery would lower the chances of a breakdown.

 This risk relates to the goodwill that a company enjoys in a market.
-If in case, the company loses its reputation in the market, there are chances that it would lose its customers as well.
+If in case, the company loses its reputation in the market, there are chances that it will lose its customers as well.
 For example, if a mobile company faces accusations of making mobiles that pose a danger to health, then customers would stop buying them.

 A business needs to follow a set of guidelines and legislations.
 If a company stops following it or fails to comply with it thoroughly, then it could be difficult for it to continue its business for long.
-To minimize such risk, the company must regularly evaluate the guidelines and legislations.
+To minimize such risk, the company must regularly evaluate the guidelines and legislation.
 Also, the company must monitor whether or not it is following them fully.

-This risk relates to the financial terms that a company offers to its customers.
+Financial risk relates to the financial terms that a company offers to its customers.
 A business must evaluate whether or not it could sell goods on credit to the customers.
 Or credit should be given to how many customers?
 Will it be able to survive if a few customers are unable to pay?
 What amount could be provided as a credit to customers?